 21. “Caesar’s,” they replied.
 Then he said to them, “So give back to Caesar what is Caesar’s, and to God what is God’s.”

-(Notice here in what Jesus did not say.
+Notice in Matthew 22:21 what Jesus did not say.
 Jesus did not tell us we are to avoid giving to the United States.
-Jesus clearly pointed out we are to give or render to the United States as well as God.)
+Jesus clearly pointed out we are to give or render to the United States (our Constitution) as well as God.

 We as Christians are to be not of this world.
 Yet at the same time God gave us dominion over the earth.
-Therefore we have the additional responsibility to uphold the Constitution and the rights it gives us.
+Therefore, we have the additional responsibility to uphold the Constitution and the rights it gives us.
 If we sit only in our pews and study groups and prayer rooms and neglect our God ordained rights in our nation, then over time we shall fall back to some sort of monarchy.
-I believe God has ordained us in a very unique place allowing us to have dominion over our form of government.
+I believe God has ordained us in an incredibly unique place allowing us to have dominion over our form of government.

 As for me, I believe God has blessed us.
 But I also know that blessing could be taken away.
 It is my prayer God will continue to bless us and that our pastors and churches will awaken from indifference.